- Deaf or hard of hearing people

 We can reserve seats for you in easily accessible seats in all of our performance spaces, or if you’d like an usher to help guide you to your seat, just ask at the box office when you book.

-Guide dogs can be brought into the auditorium or left with Soho Theatre staff.
-The theatre can accommodate 2 guide dogs per performance.
+Accredited assistance animals can be brought into the auditorium or left with Soho Theatre staff.

 If you have mobility requirements, or you use a wheelchair

 Soho Theatre’s Box Office and bar is accessible on the Ground Floor as you enter the building.
 All other floors are accessible by lift.